mlsmithjr/transcoder/docs/usage/includes.rst

         threshold : 18
         extension: ".mkv"

-The advantage is that now we have a base (parent) profile we can include into many others to avoid repetative profile definitions.
+The advantage is that now we have a base (parent) profile we can include into many others to avoid repetitive profile definitions.
 And, if we decide to change our base threshold, for example, we only need to change it in the base (parent).

 Note that the profiles "hq" and "hevc_cuda" were combined, and the value for threshold was overridden to 18.
 Lets refer to the first (base) profile as the parent, and the second as the child.
 So a child profile can include one or more parent profiles.
 All values in the child are retained.
 However, if input_options or output_options are lists instead of strings, the parent and child values will be combined.